Exportar Publicação

 DO - 10.1108/PR-09-2022-0588

-AB - Aims: Human-animal interactions (HAI) have been found to have an extensive and significant influence on individuals’ well-being and health-related outcomes.
+Human–animal interactions (HAIs) have been found to have an extensive and significant influence on individuals' well-being and health-related outcomes.
 However, there are few studies that examine this influence on work-related contexts, such as teleworking.
-In the current study, we relied on the affective events theory to examine the effect of daily HAI on employee daily work engagement and the underlying mechanisms (daily affect ratio and state mindfulness), by resorting to a daily diary study.
+In this study, the author relied on the affective events theory to examine the effect of daily HAI on employees’ daily work engagement and the underlying mechanisms (daily affect ratio and state mindfulness), by resorting to a daily diary study.

-Method: To test our hypotheses, we collected daily data during five consecutive working days with pet owners (N=400*5=2000).
+To test the hypotheses, the author collected daily data during five consecutive working days with pet owners (N = 400 × 5 = 2,000).

-Practical implications: These findings provide strong support for the proposed mediated moderation model; indeed, positive affect and mindfulness help to explain the positive effect of human-animal interactions on work engagement.
-Hence, managers may consider the adoption of teleworking, even in a hybrid format for those workers who own pets, because interacting with pets may be a strategy to make them feel more positive affect and, in turn, more enthusiastic, dedicated, and absorbed in their work.
+These findings provide strong support for the proposed mediated moderation model; indeed, positive affect and mindfulness help to explain the positive effect of HAIs on work engagement.
+Hence, managers may consider the adoption of teleworking, even in a hybrid format for those workers who own pets, because interacting with pets may be a strategy to make them feel more positive and, in turn, more enthusiastic, dedicated and absorbed in their work.

 ER -